dfastje/resume/CV/ExperienceNotes.md

 - Designed, constructed, and tested neutron and gamma-ray imaging systems
 - Designed and executed countless experiments
 - Built/maintained servers for lab's server room
-- Presented research on multiple occasions:
+- Presented research on multiple occasions
-    - Lucy Engel Undergraduate Research Symposium (May, 2015)
-      - Universal Atom Beam Detector: Expanding the List of Applications for Atom Optics
     - SPIE conference (San Diego, Aug 2013)
       - Non-linear Response of Image Intensifiers: Consequences for Gamma-ray Imaging
 - Published research on multiple occasions: (Note: SPIE often has loading issues on their site)